mihirchronicles/mihirchronicles.github.io/content/bookshelf/living-with-a-seal.md

 - SEAL believes push-ups are the single best exercise for strength.
 He also believes proper form is the key.
 You get more out of ten push-ups the right way than thirty done improperly.
 Proper form: back straight, ass up slightly, neck straight (don’t drop your neck).
 Go down and break ninety degrees with elbows, and make sure your chest hits the floor.
 Go all the way up (until arm is fully extended).
 - Any time when you live a little outside of the norm people look at you: (a) with some admiration and (b) like you’re crazy.
 - Any success I have ever had in my life usually occurred when I was not chasing the money but was doing things out of passion.
 - I eat only fruit until noon.
 That’s been my thing since I read Fit for Life by Harvey Diamond in 1992.
 For over twenty-five years, just fruit till noon...He credits it to a philosophy and lifestyle called “natural hygiene,” and he lays out the road map in Fit for Life.
 I read the book three times, and it completely changed my life...One of the main underlying philosophies in his book is that we use more energy for digestion than all other bodily functions combined.
 That’s why we are usually tired after a big meal...That said, the average American will eat seventy tons of food in their lifetime.
 Imagine how hard the body has to work to process and break down all of that food...The more efficiently we can digest all this food and the less stress we put on the digestive process, the more energy we will have for everything else...According to Fit for Life, fruit is the perfect food because on top of being sweet and delicious, it’s super-easy to digest...In fact, it is the only food that bypasses the stomach and is digested in the small intestines...It unleashes all its nutrients and goodness without using much, if any, energy, which frees up your energy for other things.
 As long as you eat fruit on an empty stomach, you can reap amazing benefits...According to Diamond, you don’t have to look beyond the animal kingdom to see evidence of this.
-The strongest animals in the world thrive on a fruit-and plant-based diet...Silverback gorillas, for example, are thirty times as strong as man and three times our size.
+The strongest animals in the world thrive on a fruit – and plant-based diet...Silverback gorillas, for example, are thirty times as strong as man and three times our size.
 Their DNA is 99 percent similar to that of humans, and they are our closest living relatives next to chimps.
 How are they so strong?
 Oh yeah, their diet is made up mostly of fruit and leaves.
 The silverback gorilla doesn’t eat turkey sandwiches, chips, and McDonald’s.

 ## III.
 Quotes

 - I don’t stop when I’m tired.
-I stop when I’m done. - SEAL
+I stop when I’m done. – SEAL
-- I don’t celebrate victories but I learn from failures. - SEAL
+- I don’t celebrate victories but I learn from failures. – SEAL
 - Fear is one of the best motivators.
-Anger is the other. - SEAL
+Anger is the other. – SEAL
 - Don’t get too comfortable.
-Ever. - SEAL
+Ever. – SEAL
-- If you can’t do the basics, you can’t do shit. - SEAL
+- If you can’t do the basics, you can’t do shit. – SEAL
-- Every day is a challenge, otherwise it’s not a regular day. - SEAL
+- Every day is a challenge, otherwise it’s not a regular day. – SEAL
 - I don’t need new friends.
-I like to keep my shit lean and tight. - SEAL
+I like to keep my shit lean and tight. – SEAL
 - It doesn’t have to be fun.
-It has to be effective. - SEAL
+It has to be effective. – SEAL
 - I don’t do shit for applauses.
 I don’t do shit for fanfare.
-I do shit for me. - SEAL
+I do shit for me. – SEAL
 - I like to sit back and enjoy the pain.
-I earned it. - SEAL
+I earned it. – SEAL
-- Every day do something that makes you uncomfortable. - SEAL
+- Every day do something that makes you uncomfortable. – SEAL
 - Money is fun to make, fun to spend, and fun to give away.
-That sums it all up. - Sara Blakely
+That sums it all up. – Sara Blakely
-- Failure is just life’s way of nudging you and letting you know you’re off course. - Sara Blakely
+- Failure is just life’s way of nudging you and letting you know you’re off course. – Sara Blakely